FyberLabs/proxmox-firewall/README.md

 - Setup:
   - Create a Linux bridge (vmbr0) in Proxmox for LAN (e.g., 10Gb SFP+ port) and another (vmbr1) for WAN (e.g., 2.5GbE port).
 Ensure the Proxmox management interface is on a separate VLAN (e.g., VLAN1) to avoid WAN exposure.
   - Use VirtIO NICs for the OPNsense VM, attaching them to vmbr0 (LAN) and vmbr1 (WAN).
-Enable VLAN tagging in OPNsense for your IP scheme (e.g., 10.1.0.0/16 for Tennessee, 10.2.0.0/16 for primary home).
+Enable VLAN tagging in OPNsense for your IP scheme (e.g., 10.1.0.0/16 for Site1, 10.2.0.0/16 for Site2).
   - Configure the Omada controller LXC with a VirtIO NIC on vmbr0 for LAN access to manage APs/Decos.

 ## Firewall configuration